dapalvarez/harmonic_ngrams/README.md

 # harmonic_ngrams
-Repository for the manuscript "Multi-instrument n-grams for composer classification"
+Repository for the manuscript "Multi-instrument n-grams for composer classification".
+DOI: 10.5281/zenodo.10411059

 # Lib
 python 3